tobsnti/deepar-flutter-plugin/README.md

 **Android**:
  1. compileSdkVersion should be 33 or more.
  2. minSdkVersion should be 23 or more.
- 3. Download the native android dependencies from our [downloads](https://developer.deepar.ai/downloads) section and paste it in your flutter project at `android/app/libs/deepar.aar`.
+ 3. Download the native Android dependencies from our [downloads](https://developer.deepar.ai/downloads) section and paste it in your flutter project at `android/app/libs/deepar.aar`.
- 4. Make sure to `pub clean` & `flutter pub upgrade` to fetch latest working code.
+ 4. Make sure to `pub clean` & `flutter pub upgrade` to fetch the latest working code.

-Also add the following permission requests in your AndroidManifest.xml
+Also, add the following permission requests in your AndroidManifest.xml
 ```
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"  />
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>